 What are your submission windows?

-We are open for submissions from October 2020 – December 2020.
+We are currently closed for submissions.
+We will reopen for submissions in February 2021.
 You can always check our Submit page for updates.

 To submit to Great Lakes Review, how connected do I have to be to the region?